jxe/vpm/vpm.md

 > Later, when choosing teammates, I began looking for this alignment first.
 My teams now seem more likely to stick together.
 But that's just one benefit of many.
 Even if I knew my teams *wouldn't* last longer, I'd still hire with this in mind.[^eventually]

-In this story, I gained a broad-supported AP (a BAP).
+In this story, I gained a BAP.
 The story fits two senses in which we use the word "values".
 But before I go into those, I'll bracket one common sense of "values" which *doesn't* fit BAPs: visions of what's right for everyone, or for a group.
 What a family should be like, how a father should behave, what a nation should be like, etc.

 In my story, I don't gain *that* kind of value.
 It's inspiring for me, and if I was in a mentoring situation I might suggest it, but I don't come to think everyone should hire this way.
 It's not a political cause (like inclusiveness, freedom, etc), nor is it some standard to which I hope others will conform, and to which I try to conform myself (like masculine or feminine dress-codes).
 BAPs have little to do with these uses of the word values.[^visions]